Redbeanw44602/cppmetadumper/README.md

  - [ ] PE support.
  - [ ] Parsing vbtable.

+## For GCC/Clang compilation results
+ - At least one of the symbol table or RTTI is required to properly identify and export the vftable.

-## Limitation
+## Known issues
- - Exporting a virtual function table requires a symbol table (`.symtab`).
- - If you need to export RTTI, make sure the target binary was compiled without `-fno-rtti`.
+ - The vftable export result is not guaranteed to be completely correct.
- - (bug) **If your file requires to rebuilt data.rel.ro, then the RVA of the external symbol may be wrong.** This problem affects the export results of Vftable, but not RTTI.
+ - If your file requires to rebuilt data.rel.ro, then the RVA of the external symbol may be wrong.
+This problem affects the export results of Vftable, but not RTTI.
 > If you know how to solve it, please let me know ;)

 ## Have a problem?